Review: Monese Bank Accounts

-Monese is neobank based in London, UK that positions itself as an alternative to banking "the traditional way".
+Monese is mobile-first bank based in London, UK that positions itself as a modern alternative to banking "the traditional way".
 Founded in 2015 by Norris Koppel, who experienced numerous issues trying to open a bank account at a high street bank back when he's just moved to the UK.
 As such, it is fair to say Monese was created with UK expats as the target audience.
-Monese has an ambitious goal of making it easier to sort out your personal finances when relocating to the United Kingdom.
-Does the challenger digital-first bank live up to the expectations?
-Read our detailed review below and find out more about Monese pricing, features available, pros and cons of banking with Monese.
+This fintech has an ambitious goal of making it easier to sort out your personal finances when relocating to the United Kingdom.
+Does the challenger bank live up to the expectations?
+Read our detailed Monese review below and find out more about Monese pricing, features available, pros and cons of banking with Monese.

 |Personal Banking||Free plan available|